 Mill Road Farm is an ideal base to tour the southeast!

-Leisure activities are focused on angling, sailing and scuba-diving and if conditions are right, you will find surfers out on the waves at Ballyteigue Burrow.
-Kids love the small beach beside the marina and our excellent playground behind the harbour.
 The boardwalk behind the harbour leads to the Memorial Garden – a memorial dedicated to the memory of those lost at sea.
-Continue on to Ballyteigue Burrow, famous for its flora and fauna and offers the visitor some beautiful walks on miles of the finest sand dunes in the south-east.
+Continue on to Ballyteige Burrow, famous for its flora and fauna and offers the visitor some beautiful walks on miles of the finest sand dunes in the south-east.

 However, if you want to travel a little further afield, there is a host of attractions in the local area – here are just a few suggestions: